 As a popular card, there were a lot of variants, and PNY's lot usually used its "XLR8" branding, but this one used Nvidia's reference branding.

 What G80 did was make very simple ALUs which could be double-pumped.
 The G80 architecture did SIMD over eight "stream processors" (later to be called CUDA cores) which were natively FP32.
-With 16 compute units, G80 had 128 stream processors.
-It clocked them from 812.5 MHz clock to a 1625 "MHz-equivalent", but the rest of the GPU clocked at a more sensible 600 MHz.
+With 16 "streaming multiprocessors" (SMs), G80 had 128 stream processors.
+It clocked them to 1,200 "MHz-equivalent" in most G80s, but the rest of the GPU clocked at a more sensible 600 MHz.
 This double pumped ALU stack was using clock doubling, so it triggered on the rising and falling edges of the clock.

 G92 was not a direct die shrink of G80, it was a little more capable in its CUDA configuration (Compute Capability 1.1, not 1.0), but the 55 nm G92b was a direct die shrink of G92.
 G92 improved the PureVideo IP block, meaning VC-1 and H.264 could be GPU assisted.